docpad-archive/documentation/01-start/06-troubleshoot.html.md

 It seems that this is associated to being behind a firewall or a proxy.
 You can apply [this workaround](https://github.com/bevry/docpad/issues/488).

-### I got "npm ERR!
-Failed to parse json"
+### I got “npm ERR!
+Failed to parse json”
-Check your project's `package.json` file with [JSONLint](http://jsonlint.com/), to ensure it does not contain any errors, such as missing semicolons, quotes or commas.
+Check your project’s `package.json` file with [JSONLint](http://jsonlint.com/), to ensure it does not contain any errors, such as missing semicolons, quotes or commas.

 ### I am getting permission errors after I install things
-Chances are this isn't a problem within DocPad, but rather one of your Node/NPM installations.
+Chances are this isn’t a problem within DocPad, but rather one of your Node/NPM installations.
 Run the following in Terminal, once done, try your original action again:

 ``` bash
 sudo chown -R $USER /usr/local ~/.npm